Skip to main content

 Prerequisites: Students must have successfully completed NCEA 2 Level Trades and Construction achieving a minimum of 12 credits.

 Course description/aims: The purpose of this qualification is to provide the wider construction trades sector with work-ready people who are able to enter the construction industry.
-Students who participate in the Trades and Construction programme can go on to consider a range of roles in the construction industry, which may include apprenticeships in a variety of trades such as carpentry, brick and block laying, painting and decorating, flooring, joinery, plumbing and gas fitting, frame and truss, and aluminium joinery.
+Students who participate in the Trades and Construction programme can go on to consider a range of roles in the construction industry, which may include apprenticeships in a variety of trades such as carpentry, brick and block laying, painting, and decorating, flooring, joinery, plumbing and gas fitting, frame and truss, and aluminium joinery.
 The programme also provides a good base for students who would like to enter other related areas of the construction industry such as architecture, quantity surveying and estimating.

 Course outline: The course further refines the students’ construction skills and understanding about best practice and manufacturing techniques.
 The course focuses on teamwork, organisation and management skills and a work diary where students reflect and communicate their successes.
 The course is largely practical in nature, based around a large construction project that encompasses many skills such as problem-solving, health and safety, use of power tools, mathematics, communication skills and other hands-on activities.
 This course will utilise industry expertise by offering workplace visits and guest speakers to allow students to build relationships with industry and gain practical experience.